aptible/support/source/getting_started/ruby/sinatra.md

 ---
-title: Sinatra
+title: Deploy Your First Sinatra App to Aptible
+sub_title: In about 5 minutes
+language: Ruby
 ---

-# Getting Started With Sinatra on Aptible

-## In about 5 minutes
+# Introduction

+# Requirements